 3. Monitor and balance your pool’s pH

 It is equally vital to monitor your pool’s pH level.
 It should be between 7.2 and 7.6, just as it should be the rest of the year.
-The only changes will be the quantity of chemicals used and with what frequency you add them.
+The only changes will be the number of chemicals used and the frequency you add them.
 The amount and frequency is largely influenced by our North Texas weather and the amount of use your swimming pool gets.
 You will want to keep the correct pH balance in your swimming pool in order to help prevent corrosion and keep the water healthy to swim in.

 4. Monitor your pool’s water level

 Protecting your pool during the winter includes keeping your water at an appropriate level.
 Even if the temperature is cold outside, water evaporation will still occur, especially if your pool isn’t covered.
 If the water level drops below the skimmer box and your swimming pool has an automated pumping system, your pump can run dry and burn out without you noticing.
 The water level in your pool should be halfway up the skimmers or below the overflow grate.
-If you have any questions regarding your pool’s water level, please call our experts at Executive Blue Pools.
+If you have questions about your pool’s water level, please call our experts at Executive Blue Pools.

-5. Keep your pool covered
+5. Keep your pool Covered